samuelmissonnier/HarpLaserArduinoQtV1/README.md

 - First of all, install fl studio and arduino.

+- Download the laserharp application on this link : https://mega.nz/file/Bs4UiRLb#QB0Ioh-CdMwjzNtau4BtyKH7m5LyN9ZfPZYFHF95R7k

+- Connect the battery.

-- televerse the arduino program linkQtFlstudio in the arduino card.
+- Televerse the arduino program linkQtFlstudio in the arduino card.

+Without Application:
+  - You can play manually the harp by passing your hands through the lasers.

+With the application:
-- Start the project with the executable LaserHarp.exe.
+  - Start the app previously downloaded with the executable LaserHarp.exe.

   - Select the automatic mode or the manual mode.

 ### Manual mode: